woman singing on stage.jpg

 INDEPENDENT BUSINESSES

-Ed and Anna operate independently as separate businesses, so your lesson booking and payment is made with your chosen teacher via the Booking section of this website.
+Ed and Anna operate independently as separate businesses, so lesson bookings and payments are made with your chosen teacher via the Booking page.

 What happens in a Singing Lesson